A stochastic Levenberg-Marquardt method using random models with complexity results: A Levenberg-Marquardt algorithm based on estimated values

-Whenever the function $r$ and its Jacobian can be accessed, one possible approach for solving the problem~\eqref{eq:mainpb} is based on the Gauss-Newton model.
-More precisely, at a given iterate~$x_j$, a step is computed as a solution of the linearized least squares subproblem
+Popular approaches for solving problem~\eqref{eq:mainpb} are based on the Gauss-Newton model.
+Given a current iterate~$x_j$, a step is computed as a solution of the linearized least-squares subproblem

-where $r_j=r(x_j)$ and $J_j=J(x_j)$ denotes the Jacobian of $r$ at $x_j$.
-The subproblem has a unique solution if $J_j$ has full column rank, and in that case the step is a descent direction for~$f$.
-When $J_j$ is not of full column rank, the introduction of a regularization parameter can lead to similar properties.
-This is the underlying idea behind the Levenberg-Marquardt~\cite{KLevenberg_1944,DMarquardt_1963,MROsborne_1976} algorithm, a globally convergent method based upon the Gauss-Newton model.
-At each iteration, one considers a step of the form $- ( J_j^\top J_j + \gamma_j I )^{-1} J_j^\top r_j$, corresponding to the unique solution of
+where $J(\cdot)$ denotes the Jacobian of $r$.
+This subproblem possesses a unique solution if $J(x_j)$ has full column rank, and in that case the step is a descent direction for~$f$.
+When $J(x_j)$ is not of full column rank, the introduction of a regularization parameter can lead to similar properties.
+This is the underlying idea behind the Levenberg-Marquardt algorithm~\cite{KLevenberg_1944,DMarquardt_1963, MROsborne_1976}, a globally convergent method based upon the Gauss-Newton model.
+At each iteration, one considers a step of the form $- ( J(x_j)^\top J(x_j) + \gamma_j I )^{-1} J(x_j)^\top r(x_j)$, corresponding to the unique solution of

 where $\gamma_j \ge 0$ is an appropriately chosen regularization parameter, typically updated in the spirit of the classical trust-region radius update strategy at each iteration.
-Several strategies were then developed to update~$\gamma_j$.
-Several approaches have considered scaling this parameter using the norm of the gradient of the Gauss-Newton model~\cite{EBergou_YDiouane_VKungurtsev_2017,RZhao_JFan_2016}.
-A similar choice will be adopted in this paper.
+In our proposed scheme, we draw a closer connection between this parameter and the trust-region radius by scaling~$\gamma_j$ by the norm of the gradient of the Gauss-Newton model.
+This approach has been previously proposed in Levenberg-Marquardt-type methods and leads to complexity guarantees that match those of trust-region schemes~\cite{EBergou_YDiouane_VKungurtsev_2020,RZhao_JFan_2016}.